Brent Freeman, Executive Director

 Morgan Ellis, Development Manager

-Morgan joined Camptown staff in August 2021.
-She is a graduate of Indiana University with a degree in public, nonprofit, and community recreation with a focal track in parks and recreation.
+Morgan joined Camptown staff in August 2021 and helps make the fundraising magic happen!
+She is a graduate of Indiana University with a degree in Public, Nonprofit, and Nommunity Recreation with a focal track in Parks and Recreation.
 Simply put, she loves camp!
 As a former staff member at three residential camps throughout the Midwest, Morgan moved to Indianapolis in September 2020 ready to serve youth in God’s woods and waters.
-In her position, Morgan will be shouting the mission of Camptown from the mountaintops and building deep relationships with our stakeholders because kids need camping and outdoor experiences now more than ever.
-When not at Camptown, you can find Morgan dancing, making friendship bracelets, sending letters to friends, and playing guitar for her cat Waffles and husband Jacob.
+In her position with Camptown, Morgan will be shouting the mission of Camptown from the mountaintops and building deep relationships with our stakeholders because kids need camping and outdoor experiences now more than ever.
+When not at Camptown, you can find Morgan dancing, making friendship bracelets, sending letters, and playing guitar for her cat Waffles and husband Jacob.

 Favorite Hike: West Fork Trail, Sedona, AZ